nalej/docs/resources/resources-1.md

 As stated above, please handle these features with care.

 ### Public API CLI

+*The CLI responses are shown in text format, which can be obtained adding `--output="text"` to the user options.
+If you need the responses in JSON format, you can get them by adding `--output="json"` at the end of your requests, or as a user option.*

 We can also obtain information about our clusters and their nodes through the CLI.
 For example, a list of clusters can be obtained by executing: